obsidiansystems/obelisk/lib/route/ROUTING.md

 Next we need to build the `SegmentResult` that will tell Obelisk how this route is to be encoded in either direction.

+If you're following along with `ob run` running then after you add this constructor (and save the file) you will see incompleteness warnings appear in the feedback.

 Broadly speaking, the Obelisk router breaks down incoming routes into segments that are given to our `Encoder` to find a match.
 We define these segments using the `SegmentResult` type and add